 \subsection{Model Selection and Dataset}

 We analyze 35 models across four primary categories: supervised CNNs, self-supervised CNNs, supervised Transformers, and self-supervised Transformers.
 We treat ConvNeXt \cite{convnet} and Swin \cite{swin} as distinct families due to their hybrid nature—ConvNeXt incorporates Transformer-inspired design principles within a convolutional architecture, while Swin introduces CNN-like inductive biases into the Transformer framework.
-For evaluation, we use a curated subset of ImageNet-1k \cite{imagenet_cvpr09}.
+For evaluation, we use the test set of ImageNet-1k \cite{imagenet_cvpr09}.
 Complete model specifications and dataset details are provided in Appendices \ref{app:exp} and \ref{app:model}.